 Owner Builder Amendment

-The owner builder amendment is an incentive program for rural home construction in Cochise County.
+The owner builder amendment is a program for rural home construction in Cochise County.
 While program participants must comply with all Cochise County Building Safety Code and zoning requirements, the overall permitting costs associated with construction are lower than traditional residential home construction.
 This is due to either fewer, or no, building plan review and inspections being conducted, depending on the option selected by the participant.
 This amendment is intended to encourage the use of ingenuity and personal preferences of the owner-builder in allowing and facilitating the use of alternative building materials and methods.
 Be advised, this program does not exempt owner-builders from statewide codes such as the plumbing and fire codes and regulations regarding smoke detectors, nor does it exempt owner-builders from fire codes adopted by fire districts or the County.

 - Purpose & Intent